Ludwik Rydygier: Medical career

 He was at his time one of the most distinguished Polish and worldwide known surgeons.
 In 1880, as the first in Poland and second in the world he succeeded in surgical removal of the pylorus in a patient suffering from stomach cancer.
 He was also the first to document this procedure.
 In 1881, as the first in the world, he carried out a peptic ulcer resection.
 In 1884 he introduced a new method of surgical peptic ulcer treatment using Gastroenterostomy.
 Rydygier proposed (1900) original concepts for removing prostatic adenoma and introduced many other surgical techniques.

 Due to Prussian harassment, in 1887, he renounced Prussian citizenship, and obtained Austrian citizenship, and sold his clinic in Chełmno to Leon Polewski, one of his employees (Rydygier already lived in the Austrian Partition of Poland).
 He was dean of the Medical Department and in the years 1901–1902 functioned as rector of Lwów University.
 He was mentor to many surgeons and future professors.
 In 1889 he organized the first surgical conference in Poland.
 These conferences led to the establishment of Polish Surgeon Society.
 He didn't leave Lwów, even when he was offered to move to Charles University in Prague.
 He was an outstanding surgeon, well known for his practical achievements, as well as initiator of new methods and a talented organizer.
 Some of his ideas, which include gastric surgeries, surgery of rectal cancer, amputations, plastic, orthopedic and cardiothoracic surgery and urology are successfully used to date.

 Military service

 During the First World War he led military hospital in Brno.
 After the war he immediately returned to Lwów, where he fought against Ukrainians in November 1918.
-He was promoted to general of Polish Army.
 In 1920 he started organizing military hospitals.